edHelper.com

 By Jennifer Kenny

-1 When one person thinks of the development of the United States, one can't help but think of those who traveled cross-country to settle the great lands of the west.
+1 When we think of the development of the United States, we can't help but think of those who traveled across the country to settle the great lands of the West.
 What were their travels like?
-What images come to your mind when you think of this tremendous migration?
+What images come to your mind when you think of this great migration?
 The wagon train is probably one of those images.

 3 From 1837 to 1841, many people were in frustrating economic situations.
 Farmers, businessmen, and fur traders were looking for new opportunities.
-They decided to head west.
 They hoped for a better climate, good crops, and better conditions.
-They decided to travel west.
+They decided to travel to the West.
 Missionaries wanted to convert American Indians to Christianity.
-They decided to head west.
+They decided to head to the West.
 Why would these groups head out together?
 First of all, the amount of traveling was incredible.
 Much of the country they were traveling through was not settled and was difficult to travel.
 The trip could be confusing because of other trails made by Indians and buffalos.
 To get there safely, they went together.
-Second of all, there was a real danger that a wagon would be attacked by the Native Americans.
+Second of all, there was a real danger that a wagon would be attacked by Native Americans.
 In order to have protection, it made sense to travel together.

 4 Wagon trains were very organized.
-People signed up to join.
-There was actually a contract which stated the objects of the group's trip, terms to join, rules, and the details for electing officers.
+People signed up to join one.
+There was a contract that stated the goals of the group's trip, terms to join, rules, and the details for electing officers.
 A wagon train would choose one or two people to be in charge for military and civil purposes.
 There were aides who were elected.
 A guide who knew the trails was often hired as well.
 He would understand the best route based on the travels of the early frontiersmen.
 The wagon train was highly organized.
 There was a strict order for placement of the wagons on the trail and at the camp at night.
 Riding on the trails created a lot of dust.
-Changing order of wagons helped people take turns bearing the worst of this choking air.
+Changing the order of wagons helped people take turns bearing the worst of this choking dust.

 Paragraphs 6 to 14: